Gustav Rödel: North Africa

 On a mission in January 1942 Rödel was accidentally rammed by Unteroffizier Heidel and was forced to carry out a force-landing.
 On 27 March 1942 1. and 4.
 Staffel formed 10 Bf 109s to escort 15 Ju 87s from I.Sturzkampfgeschwader 3.
 P-40s from 2 SAAF and 80 Squadron RAF were scrambled to intercept.
 Ludwig Franzisket from 1.
 Staffel claimed a victory and Rödel claimed two of the three by his own unit.
 From 2 SAAF Lieutenants Lipawski and E. Smith were shot down and survived crash-landings—the former's aircraft was strafed and burnt out on the ground.
 Lieutenant Bryant's P-40 was also damaged, lightly.
 Flight Sergeant Comfort from 80 Squadron was also hit and his Hurricane badly damaged.

 On 6 April Rödel claimed one of the four claims made by JG 27.
 Gerhard Homuth was among the other claimants.
 Desert Air Force records show that No. 94 Squadron RAF and Flight Lieutenant D. F. O. Shelford was killed.
 2 and 40 Squadron SAAF lost one P-40 and a Hurricane respectively—Lieutenants R. D. B. Morton and Egner survived.
 The next day II./JG 27 engaged 94 Sqn, 260 Sqn, 450 Sqn RAAF and 4 Squadron SAAF.
 450 Sqn lost one in combat.
 260 Sqn lost one P-40 and another badly damaged and one of 4 Sqn SAAF's P-40s was damaged.
 Rödel shot down the 260 Squadron P-40 piloted by Flying Officer E. T. Thompson.
-Willi Kientsch appears to have fired at and claimed the same aircraft but both were credited with victories while JG 27 claimed four victories.
+Willy Kientsch appears to have fired at and claimed the same aircraft but both were credited with victories while JG 27 claimed four victories.
 On 7 April, 4.
 Staffel intercepted 40 Squadron SAAF and Rödel made the only claim—although three P-40s were brought down.
 Lieutenants Gouws, J. P. Blaauw and D. N. Stott all survived.
 The claim was Rödel's 38th victory.
 On 25 April JG 27 fought a large air battle over Gazala.
 The Germans claimed 10.
 2, 4 SAAF and 260 Squadron RAF lost 8 destroyed between then and another 5 damaged.
 Rödel claimed one, while Günter Steinhausen claimed one and Hans-Joachim Marseille claimed two.
 JG 27 lost four Bf 109s in aerial combat.